learnwebdev123/url-shortcuts/README.md

 ### Steps to use the extension ( URL Shortcuts - Chrome Extension)

-1.Open Chrome browser
+- Open Chrome browser
-2.Type chrome://extensions/ in the address bar and press Enter 3.Enable "Developer mode" by toggling the switch in the top-right corner 4.Click the "Load unpacked" button
+- Type chrome://extensions/ in the address bar and press Enter
+- Enable "Developer mode" by toggling the switch in the top-right corner
+- Click the "Load unpacked" button
-5.Navigate to and select your url-shortcuts directory 6.Click the extension icon in your Chrome toolbar (you might need to pin it first) 7.Add some shortcuts of your choice
+- Navigate to and select your url-shortcuts directory
+- Click the extension icon in your Chrome toolbar (you might need to pin it first)
+- Add some shortcuts of your choice
-8.In a new tab, type your shortcut in the address bar:
+- In a new tab, type your shortcut in the address bar:

 ---